ardthomp/640_user_analytics/README.md

 ---

 ## Important Notes
-Data files are not tracked in Git (see .gitignore) Some legacy logs contain inconsistent formatting and missing values Requestor categories are standardized but raw fields may be incomplete “Unknown/Not specified” reflects missing or unmapped values
+- Data files are not tracked in Git (see .gitignore)
+- Some legacy logs contain inconsistent formatting and missing values
+- Requestor categories are standardized but raw fields may be incomplete
+- “Unknown/Not specified” reflects missing or unmapped values

 ---

 ## Recent Updates
-Refactored helper functions and standardized pipelines Simplified output system (removed archived CSV workflow) Improved requestor classification and auditability Rebuilt combined dataset and reporting workflow Cleaned repository (removed OS files, normalized line endings)
+- Refactored helper functions and standardized pipelines
+- Simplified output system (removed archived CSV workflow)
+- Improved requestor classification and auditability
+- Rebuilt combined dataset and reporting workflow
+- Cleaned repository (removed OS files, normalized line endings)

 ---

 ## Future Improvements
-Improve requestor classification coverage
+- Improve requestor classification coverage
-Expand phrase dictionary for better topic grouping
+- Expand phrase dictionary for better topic grouping
-Add longitudinal trend analysis across HUMC + HMH Improve visualization styling for presentation use
+- Add longitudinal trend analysis across HUMC + HMH
+- Improve visualization styling for presentation use

 ---

 ## License

+© Andrea Thompson 2026

 All rights reserved.
 This repository is provided for viewing and educational purposes only.